Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Caldeira-Leggett master equation

 The Caldeira-Leggett model is a system-bath model designed to study quantum Brownian motion \cite{CALDEIRA1983374, Caldeira:1982iu, PhysRevLett.46.211}.
 It describes a Brownian particle of mass $m$ coupled via coordinate-coordinate coupling to a bath of non-interacting harmonic oscillators:

-In the Schrödinger picture, the dynamics of the reduced system are described by the Caldeira-Leggett master equation \cite{BRE02}:
+In the Schrödinger picture, the dynamics of the reduced system (i.e for the particle of mass $m$) are described by the Caldeira-Leggett master equation:

-where $H_s = \frac{p^2}{2m} + \frac{m \omega^2 x^2}{2}$.
-The first term describes \textit{coherent dynamics}, the second term, proportional to the \textit{relaxation rate} $\gamma$, drives \textit{dissipation} by damping momentum expectation values, and the third term, proportional to temperature $T$, induces \textit{decoherence} through thermal fluctuations \cite{Schlosshauer_2019, BRE02}.
-The Caldeira-Leggett master equation is not directly in Lindblad form, as its dissipator is not positive definite.
-In the high-temperature limit, this can be remedied by adding a minimally invasive term $\left( -\frac{\gamma}{8 m k_B T} [p, [p, \rho_s(t)]] \right)$ \cite{Ramazanoglu_2009,BRE02,Schlosshauer_2019}.
+Here the subscript $s$ denote the reduced system obtained by tracing out the bath.
+As seen from (\ref{eq:cl_master}), the terms in the master equation come directly from the dissipative and noise kernels respectively, as such the first term describes \textit{coherent dynamics}, the second term, proportional to the \textit{relaxation rate} $\gamma$, drives \textit{dissipation} by damping momentum expectation values, and the third term, proportional to temperature $T$, induces \textit{decoherence} through thermal fluctuations \cite{Schlosshauer_2019, BRE02}.
+The Caldeira-Leggett (C-L) master equation is not directly in Lindblad form, as its dissipator is not positive definite.
+In the high-temperature limit, this can be remedied by adding a minimally invasive term, as was seen in the discussion in the derivation of the C-L master equation \cite{Ramazanoglu_2009,BRE02,Schlosshauer_2019}.
 The Lindbladian form facilitates analysis of operator dynamics in the adjoint form:

 with the Lindblad jump operator defined as